rogier-stegeman/spoiler-protection/README.md

 ## TODO

-- Add search hiding in YouTube.
-- Search hiding in URL bar.
 - For each keyword for search result removal, check if it is in the search query first.
 - Add enable/disable button to google (and youtube).